-The Year I Lost My Mind
+The Year I Lost My Mind – a powerful story of desire and obsession

 The film tells the story of Tom — a troubled, lonely young man, who makes his living through burglary.
 One of the homes that he burgles belongs to Lars, a young history lecturer.
 Tom becomes obsessed with Lars, secretly observing him each day.
 As Tom’s obsession deepens, things quickly spiral out of control.

-I caught up with filmmaker Tor Iben for a behind-the-scenes look at the film.
+We caught up with filmmaker Tor Iben for a behind-the-scenes look at the film.

 What was the inspiration for this story?